Apple Watch alternatives: the best options beyond Apple’s ecosystem

 There’s no one single Apple Watch alternative that’ll fit everyone’s needs.
 With that in mind, I’ve created a simple recommendation guide that can help you decide between the aforementioned devices based on use case:

 - Best for distraction-free wellness tracking.
 Say you’re tired of staring at screens all day and want an Apple Watch alternative that’ll quietly track your wellness with minimal interruptions.
-In that case, the Hume Band makes the most sense.
+In that case, Hume Band 2.0 makes the most sense.

 - Best for sleep tracking.
 If you’re looking for a comfort-first wellness-tracking device that’ll keep track of your sleep stages, smart rings are undoubtedly the way to go.
-You won’t go wrong with either the RingConn Gen 2 or the Oura Ring 4 here.
+You won’t go wrong with either RingConn Gen 2 or Oura Ring 4 here.

 - Best for recovery-focused fitness tracking.
-For those who prioritize fitness-tracking features and recovery-focused insights, the WHOOP 5.0 is an ideal pick.
+For those who prioritize fitness-tracking features and recovery-focused insights, WHOOP 5.0 is an ideal pick.

 How to choose the best Apple Watch alternative for your needs